-- The vestibulospinal reflex (VSR) works with the proprioceptive system to stabilize your body in space using gravity as a reference point.
+The vestibulospinal reflex (VSR) plays an important role in sending muscle commands back to the body from the brain.
+The VSR works with the proprioceptive system to stabilize your body in space using gravity as a reference point.
 Damage to the VSR can cause imbalance and staggering.

 When something goes wrong with the balance system

-Many body systems send, process and receive vital information about balance.
+Many body systems send, process, and receive vital information about balance.
 It is not surprising, then, that a wide range of symptoms and disorders can happen when one or more parts of this communication chain breaks down.
-The complexity of the balance system, coupled with the number of things that can go wrong with it, often makes diagnosis challenging.
+The complexity of the balance system, coupled with the number of things that can go wrong with it, often makes diagnosis of vestibular disorders challenging.